huaminghuangtw/Evergreen-Notes/Permanent-Notes/your-relationship-with-yourself-sets-the-tone-for-every-other-relationships-you-have.md

 > _“You are not one person, but three: The one you think you are; The one others think you are; The one you really are.” — Sathya Sai Baba_ [^3]

 > _[“Over the years, I have come to realize that the greatest trap in our life is not success, popularity, or power, but self-rejection.
 Success, popularity, and power can indeed present a great temptation, but their seductive quality often comes from the way they are part of the much larger temptation to self-rejection.
 When we have come to believe in the voices that call us worthless and unlovable, then success, popularity, and power are easily perceived as attractive solutions.
 The real trap, however, is self-rejection.
-As soon as someone accuses me or criticizes me, as soon as I am rejected, left alone, or abandoned, I find myself thinking, "Well, that proves once again that I am a nobody." ...
-[My dark side says,] I am no good...
+As soon as someone accuses me or criticizes me, as soon as I am rejected, left alone, or abandoned, I find myself thinking, "Well, that proves once again that I am a nobody." ... \[My dark side says,\] I am no good...
 I deserve to be pushed aside, forgotten, rejected, and abandoned.
 Self-rejection is the greatest enemy of the spiritual life because it contradicts the sacred voice that calls us the "Beloved."
 Being the Beloved constitutes the core truth of our existence.” — Henri J.M.
 Nouwen](https://www.goodreads.com/quotes/230436-over-the-years-i-have-come-to-realize-that-the)_

+> _“If I am not good to myself, how can I expect anyone else to be good to me?” — Maya Angelou_

 ---